medusa0xf/CNAME_Dangling/README.md

 # CNAME_Dangling
 This tool automates the process of checking for CNAME dangling issues by verifying if a CNAME record points to a valid, resolvable domain.
 It helps identify broken or misconfigured CNAME records that could lead to security vulnerabilities.

-Run this command to install the dnspython library
+Run this command to install the dnspython library before running the tool

 ```bash
 pip install dnspython